Last Updated on November 25, 2025 by Christian Adams

 She don’t lie, she don’t lie, she don’t lie.
 Cocaine.

 Fleetwood Mac, sigh.
 You should probably hear Rumours.
+It sold 40 million copies and counting.

 Ian Dury – New Boots And Panties!
 (1977)